Posted by: runawaynotes | June 11, 2013

 Run long.
 Run hard.
 Run forever.

-Will Run For Glitter
+Will Run for Glitter

 52 Weeks, 52 Pounds